yogsma/beacon23/README.md

 Install Docker and Docker Compose

 # Testing
-- If you run the application through docker, it can be accessed at [address]
+- If you run the application through docker, it can be accessed at http://localhost:8080

 - You can also run the application by downloading this repository and building it on your local environment provided you have gradle.